Here at LawLytics, we have long warned attorneys about the sometimes predatory nature of the SEO industry.

 - If someone claims to be “calling on behalf of Google,” refers to themselves as a “Google specialist” or makes any other indication that they’re affiliated with Google, you can ask that they send you an email from a Google email account (@google.com) to confirm their identity.
 Anyone who truly works for Google can send you an email from an @google.com account.

 - Claim your business using Google My Business.
 It’s free to do so.
 Google notes that, “Once you’ve claimed your business and actively manage your business information, you’re much less likely to be targeted by scammers.”

 - Make sure you understand what’s real and what isn’t when it comes to SEO and listings.
 There isn’t a way to ask for — or pay for — better rankings on Google.
 If someone claims they can do so, be skeptical.
 (And, keep in mind, PPC ads won’t give you a leg up in Google’s organic results.
 For more on that, read “5 Old (But Persistent) Law Firm SEO Myths.”)

-This is a developing story.
-We’ll provide updates as soon as they become available.
 For more information related to this topic, read the following LawLytics blog posts: